jakepruitt/generator-seneca/README.md

 If you'd like to get to know Yeoman better and meet some of his friends, [Grunt](http://gruntjs.com) and [Bower](http://bower.io), check out the complete [Getting Started Guide](https://github.com/yeoman/yeoman/wiki/Getting-Started).

+## Help

+If you need any help or want to learn more about Seneca and the choices of this starter template, email me at jrpruit1@asu.edu, or tweet at me @jakepruitt :)

 ## License